Key takeaways:

 Humira is injected once weekly or once every other week.
 After proper training, you or a caregiver may have the option to inject Humira from the comfort of your own home.
 You should inject your dose under the skin on the front of your thigh or lower belly.
 Rotate the spot where you inject each time.

 For adults, the typical Humira dosage depends on why you’re taking it.
-For certain conditions, your provider will start you at a higher dose, then lower it to your maintenance dose.
+For certain health conditions, your prescriber will start you at a higher dose, then lower it to your maintenance dose.
 In this case, Humira is available in starter kits for those conditions that require different dosages at first such as Crohn’s disease, UC, and HS.

 The typical Humira dosage for RA, PsA, and AS is 40 mg injected every other week.
-If you have RA and you’re not taking methotrexate, your provider might raise your dose to 40 mg every week or 80 mg every other week.
+If you have RA and you’re not taking methotrexate, your prescriber might raise your dose to 40 mg every week or 80 mg every other week.

 Schedule | Recommended dosage |

-Day 1 | 160 mg* |
+Day 1 | 160 mg (given in 1 day or split over 2 days in a row) |

 Day 15 | 80 mg |